huihinglun/Git-Learning/README.md

 # Git-Learning
-Learn how to use git
+Learn how to use git.
+Update file and see what happen in git.